slarmoo/.github/profile/html/media/media.md

 ## ☑ Assignment

 This [CodePen](https://codepen.io/leesjensen/pen/OJEwgBa) demonstrates the different media elements.
-Fork the pen and experiment.
+Fork the pen and do the following:

+1. Change the image to something else.
+1. Change the video to something else.
+1. Change the canvas element to display a blue circle.

-When you are done submit your CodePen URL to the Canvas assignment.
+When you are done save and submit your CodePen URL to the Canvas assignment.